It4innovations/HyperLoom/doc/source/intro.rst

   inner structure.
 Plain objects and files have always zero length; an array has length equal to number of lements in the array.

+..
+Note:: **size** is an approximation.
+For a plain object, it is the length of
+          data itself without any metada.
+The size of an array is a sum of sizes of elements.
+The size of PyObj is obtained by ``sys.getsizeof``.

 Tasks
 +++++